 Missing medication doses is dangerous for seniors

-We explain why your older adult would need extra medicine and how to build up an emergency supply without spending additional money.
+We explain why seniors might want to keep extra medicine on hand and how to build up an emergency supply without spending additional money.

-Being prepared with extra medication saves time, energy, anxiety, and sometimes even money.
+Being prepared with extra medication on hand saves time, energy, anxiety, and sometimes even money.

 Common situations that prevent on-time prescription refills:

-- The pharmacy is out of stock of that medication
+- The pharmacy is temporarily out of stock of that medication.

-How to build up an extra medicine supply
+Build up an extra medicine supply at no extra cost

-The best part is, it won’t cost extra to build up a backup medication supply and you won’t have to convince doctors to write another prescription.
+Fortunately, it shouldn’t cost extra to build up a backup medication supply and you won’t have to convince doctors to write additional prescriptions.

-Make sure to store the extra medication separately so it doesn’t get mixed up with your older adult’s regular supply and you’ll be able to track the expiration dates.
+It’s a good idea to store the extra medication separately so it doesn’t get mixed in with your older adult’s regular supply and you’ll be able to track the expiration dates.

-It’s also important to store controlled medications like painkillers securely to avoid problems.
+It’s also important to securely store any controlled medications like painkillers to avoid problems.

-To keep medication fresh, it’s a good idea to occasionally use the extra (older) pills and replace the backup supply with newer pills.
+To keep medication from expiring, you may want to occasionally use the extra (older) medicine and replenish the backup supply from recent refills.

 Recommended for you: